Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q4.
 How do you work on each of those three skills when you practice?

-1. Rhythm - I always use a metronome to make sure I keep in time.
-You shouldn't cut corners on this one I've been taught by Tiff my tutor!
+1. Rhythm – I always use a metronome to make sure I keep in time.
+You shouldn’t cut corners on this one I’ve been taught by my tutor!

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

-Playing the guitar is also a great way to give yourself a bit of a break from the stresses of life, sitting down to practice allows you real space to just enjoy playing and forget about anything else that's on your mind.
+Playing the guitar is also a great way to give yourself a bit of a break from the stresses of life; sitting down to practice allows you real space just to enjoy playing and forget about anything else that’s on your mind.

 James S